 The KYD School Writing Prize gives a voice to young people writing about the issues that concern them.
-We’re seeking entries of approx. 1500 words in either fiction and non-fiction, with students responding to a current social or political issue.
-The winner will receive a $500 cash prize, editorial support and publication in KYD.
+Each year we seek entries of approx. 1500 words in either fiction and non-fiction, with students responding to a current social or political issue.
+The winner receives a $500 cash prize, editorial support and publication in KYD.

 Entry to the KYD School Writing Prize is open exclusively to KYD School Members and their students.
 There is no additional entry fee.
 To find out more about KYD School Memberships, click here.

 Please read the full 2020 KYD School Writing Prize Submission Guidelines and Terms & Conditions here.